Michalis-Michael/nxframe/README.md

 - Demuxes and decodes received streams
 - Outputs decoded video/audio to DeckLink SDI output
 - Provides JSON presets for sender and receiver workflows
-- Provides optional CPU profile handling for controlled realtime encode tests
+- Provides optional CPU profile handling for controlled real-time encoding

 ## Project status

 NxFrame is currently a beta-stage broadcast engineering project.
 It is suitable for development, lab testing, and controlled evaluation.
 It is not yet a fully certified production appliance.

-The main realtime path is x264-based contribution encoding. x265/HEVC support is kept in the tree for experimental testing and future development, but it should not be treated as the primary validated realtime path.
+The main real-time path is x264-based contribution encoding. x265/HEVC support is kept in the tree for experimental testing and future development, but it should not be treated as the primary validated real-time path.

 ## Validated dependency baseline